 - In order to register piglets with this registry, you must have your farm registered and have a breeder prefix.

-- The breeder of the piglets is responsible for the actual registration of the piglets and original signatures must accompany paperwork.
+- The breeder of the piglets is responsible for the submission of all registrations of the piglets.

-- Registered breeders will be able to send in a Litter Notification upon the birth of their litters free of charge, provided it is sent in prior to February 1st, following the year of birth.
+- Registered breeders will be able to submit a Litter Notification upon the birth of their litters free of charge, provided it is submitted prior to February 1st, following the year of birth.

 - Litter notifications can only be done for pigs you currently own and are that are registered to you.